 In Lori, sesame sweets are enjoyed as well as delicacies of the season such as sugar cane juice, tender corn and tender leaves of mustard cooked for long hours on a low fire.

-The first day is called Bhogi Pandigai and is the day before actual Pongal.
+The first day is called Bhogi Pandigai and is the day before the actual key celebratory day of Pongal.
 This day marks the end of winter.
 This day is mainly a family festival.
 Many people burn and get rid of old household items and clothes and purchase new ones on this day.
 Houses are cleaned, painted and whitewashed, and rangoli are drawn to decorate the entrance to homes.
 A symbolic picture of the Sun is drawn.
 Clothes are all washed and dried.
 This marks the start of a new cycle and symbolises the mind also being cleaned of dirty habits.
 Big new earthen pots are placed on wooden hearth in the courtyard outside the house.

 Mattu Pongal is the third day and includes worshipping cattle because it is believed that cattle help give a good harvest.
 This is in recognition of the importance of cattle to the agrarian community.
 They are also regarded as sacred animals.
 The cows are given a good bath and a thorough scrub.
 They are then adorned and decorated with garlands around their necks and kumkum on their horns and foreheads.
 They are not given any work on that day and are allowed to graze without much restraint.
 Ceremonial boiled rice is offered with sweets and sugar cane.

-The fourth day is called Kanum Pongal, which is when many people go on picnic and spend time with families and friends.
+The fourth day is called Kanum or Kani Pongal, which is when many people go on picnic and spend time with families and friends.
 The Pongal festival also includes exchanging gifts, dancing, and buffalo-taming contests.
 Single women seeking good husbands observe this day.

 What is done on the first day?

-The day begins with an oil bath.
+In some communities, the day begins with an oil bath.
 The discarded items are normally burned in a bonfire in the evening.
 Doorways are painted with vermilion and sandalwood paste, and colourful garlands of mango leaves and flowers are hung.
 The terrace and courtyards are also washed and resurfaced.

 Foods common for this day include Poli, Black Gram Vadai/Medhu Vadai, Paruthithurai Vadai, Amavada, kadapa and Curd Vadai.